A Day in the Life of a Psychologist

 11:00am – 12:30pm

 Jordan and I then meet with our customer’s mother and his broader support team.
-His team are based inland so we all meet there on a monthly basis to debrief on challenging behaviours and to discuss strategies for addressing them.
+His team are based inland so we all meet there on a monthly basis to debrief on behaviours of concern and to discuss strategies for addressing them.
 I recently completed an observation and assessment with him and his carers, and have since completed a Positive Behaviour Support report outlining strategies and recommendations.
 We go through this report and discuss any concerns and barriers there might be for implementing strategies.
 We discuss the importance of consistency and predictability for this customer and outline how we can help him with understanding any changes in his routine and reducing his anxiety.

 12:30pm – 1:00pm